starseclipseellipse

 GCP Marketplace: Current State and Growth Trajectory

-Google Cloud Marketplace has undergone a dramatic transformation from a niche software catalog into a strategic commercial platform that processes billions of dollars in annual transactions.
-While AWS Marketplace and Azure Marketplace commanded early mover advantages, GCP Marketplace has emerged as the fastest-growing marketplace by percentage, with transaction volume growing at over 70% year-over-year through 2025 and 2026.
-Google Cloud's total revenue crossed $40 billion in annualized run rate by late 2025, and marketplace transactions represented an increasingly significant share of that figure.
+Google Cloud Marketplace has transformed from a niche software catalog into a strategic commercial platform processing billions of dollars in annual transactions.
+Google Cloud’s total revenue crossed $40 billion in annualized run rate by late 2025, and marketplace transactions represent an increasingly significant share.

 For ISVs, GCP Marketplace presents a compelling opportunity precisely because it is still relatively uncrowded compared to AWS and Azure.
-There are fewer competing listings in most software categories, which means better organic visibility and less effort required to stand out.
-At the same time, Google Cloud's enterprise customer base is expanding rapidly, particularly among organizations drawn to Google's strengths in AI/ML, data analytics, and Kubernetes-native infrastructure.
-These buyers have committed cloud spend that they actively seek to deploy through marketplace purchases, creating a ready market for ISVs who position their products effectively.
+There are fewer competing listings in most software categories, which means better organic visibility and less effort to stand out.

 What Is New in GCP Marketplace for 2027